mendhak/mendhak.github.io/_posts/2019-07-30-jekyll-widget-github-card.md

 | first %}%{% endraw %}
 ```

-Then it's a simple matter of rendering in HTML and CSS.
+Then it's a simple matter of using `repository` in the liquid template HTML.